Abilify Compulsive Gambling Lawsuit- What You Need to Know

 “Aripiprazole was discovered by scientists at Otsuka Pharmaceutical and was called OPC-14597.
 It was first published in 1995.
 Otsuka initially developed the drug, and partnered with Bristol-Myers Squibb (BMS) in 1999 to complete development, obtain approvals, and market aripiprazole.”
 FDA

+2020 update: We are no longer accepting these cases as a result of a settlement in 2019.
 If you have taken Abilify and experienced compulsive behavior, you may be eligible to file a claim for compensation.
-Each state has its own statute of limitations that place a time constraint on when you can file suit, so you need to check with a lawyer immediately to make sure that you are within the timeframe.
+Each state has its own statute of limitations that place a time constraint on when you can file suit, so you need to check with a lawyer immediately to make sure that you are within the time frame.
 When you contact an abilify lawsuit attorney, you can receive a free consultation after telling the lawyer the facts of you case.
 Then, the abilify compulsive gambling lawyer can inform you about the process that you would need to follow in order to be eligible for compensation.